tabularelf/Playpen/README.md

-PlaypenWhitelistGetAll() - Returns an array of all filepaths accepted PlaypenWhitelistClear() - Clears the whitelist PlaypenWhitelistRemove(filepath) - Removes a filepath from the whitelist
+PlaypenWhitelistGetAll() - Returns an array of all filepaths accepted PlaypenWhitelistClear() - Clears the whitelist PlaypenWhitelistRemove(filepath) - Removes a filepath from the whitelist PlaypenIsWhitelisted(filepath) - Returns whether the filepath in question is apart of the whitelist or not.
 ```

 Example use: